niubility000/PDJ-Media-Repeater/README.md

 ## Functions:

-.Switch subtitle languages.
+-Switch subtitle languages.

-.Jump to a certain sentence by inputting the sentence number
+-Jump to a certain sentence by inputting the sentence number

-.Switch between Sentence Repetition Mode and Regular Mode
+-Switch between Sentence Repetition Mode and Regular Mode

-.In Sentence Repetition Mode:
+-In Sentence Repetition Mode:

-..Set the repetition times, intervals, playback speed for each time
+--Set the repetition times, intervals, playback speed for each time

-..add or remove favorite sentences
+--add or remove favorite sentences

-..play the favorite list
+--play the favorite list

-..Utter the translation lines in the subtitles with TTS at first or in the end.
+--Utter the translation lines in the subtitles with TTS in the beginning or in the end.

 ## Source Files Changed in this Project based on Filebrowser v2.28.0